MadCzarls/symfonycasts-messenger/README.md

 * we can have Supervisor installed in the same container as PHP but, because of the way it starts (`CMD` command) it blocks PHP-FPM process from starting (only one `CMD` may be used in `Dockerfile`)

 For now, we use the second approach and resolve the issue of not-starting PHP-FPM by starting it automatically on `docker-compose up` with using...
 Supervisor ;) - check `docker/supervisor/php-fpm.conf` file.
-There are for sure other issues (like not visible docker logs right away) with that approach but for now it stays, mainly for sandbox-fun-oriented purposes ;).
+There are for sure other issues (like not visible docker logs right away) with that approach but for now it stays, mainly for sandbox-learning-oriented purposes.

 ## Running tests